Donna Goodman, President

 Barbara Flowers, Officer

 After getting a degree in Natural Resources from Ohio State, Barb spent almost 33 years at the Ohio Department of Natural Resources, Division of Mineral Resources Management.
 She inspected active coal mines for environmental compliance, and worked for three decades with the Abandoned Mine Land program, addressing safety and environmental issues.
-Her interests in the outdoors were sparked by an early stint as a naturalist on Lake Erie’s Kelleys Island and from working as a pest control management scout in Licking County.
+Her outdoor interests were sparked by an early stint as a naturalist on Lake Erie’s Kelleys Island and from working as a pest control management scout in Licking County.

 Barb joined the Board in 2014.
 After a career of healing the scars of past mining, she thought it was time to focus on preservation.
 Today, she lives in rural Athens County on a small cattle farm.
 She enjoys hiking, mushroom-hunting, and looking for spring wildflowers, along with traveling throughout the U.S. and abroad.